Find Affordable College Courses

 Waltham, MA

 Brandeis University landed the #6 spot in the 2023 rankings for the most popular doctor’s degree child development and psychology programs.
-Located in the city of Waltham, Brandeis is a private not-for-profit school with a moderately-sized student population.
+Located in the city of Waltham, Brandeis is a private not-for-profit college with a moderately-sized student population.

 About 67% of the students majoring in child development at the school are women while 33% are male.